automl/ConfigSpace/docs/source/quickstart.rst

    cs.add_condition(cond)

-| In this example, we used a greater-than-condition.
+| In this example, we used a ``GreaterThanCondition``.
 It remains to say, that
-  ConfigSpace is able to realize more kinds of conditions, like not-equal- or less-than-conditions.
+  ConfigSpace is able to realize more kinds of conditions, like ``NotEqualCondition`` or ``LessThanCondition``.
-| To read more about constraints, please take a look at the `constraints-documentation [API] <constraints>`_  or the :doc:`auto_examples/AdvancedExample`
+| To read more about conditions, please take a look at the :ref:`Conditions` or the :doc:`auto_examples/AdvancedExample`
-| For more information about the different hyperparameter types, visit the `hyperparameter-documentation [API] <hyperparameter>`_.
+| For more information about the different hyperparameter types, visit the :ref:`hyperparameters`.
+  In the :doc:`Guide`, you will learn another powerful kind of restriction to the configuration space, the :ref:`Forbidden clauses`.

 .. _SMAC3: https://github.com/automl/SMAC3